PPF Account Rules, eligibility, and benefits you must know

 - Deposit modes – Cash/Cheque/PO/ Demand Draft/ online funds transfer.

-- Scheme Tenure /Duration – Maturity period is 15 years but the same can be extended within one year of maturity for further 5 years and so on.
+- Scheme Tenure /Duration – The maturity period is 15 years but the same can be extended within one year of maturity for further 5 years and so on.

-- Interest Rate – Interest rates are decided & announced by the government of india periodically, usually annually.
-At present rate of interest on a PPF account (w.e.f 01.04.2016) is 8.1% p.a. (compounded yearly)
+- Interest Rate – Interest rates are decided & announced by the government of India periodically, usually annually.
+At present rate of interest on a PPF account (w.e.f 01.04.2016) is 7.1% p.a. (compounded yearly)

-- Nomination Facility – Nomination facility is available at the time of opening and also after opening of account.
+- Nomination Facility – The nomination facility is available at the time of opening and also after the opening of the account.

 - Tax Advantages – Interests earned are tax-free and deposits qualify for deduction from income under Sec.
 80C of Income Tax Act.
 Withdrawals are exempt from wealth tax.

-- Loan Facility- Loan facility against funds held in PPF account available to user from 3rd financial year to year 6.
+- Loan Facility- Loan facility against funds held in the PPF account available to the user from 3rd financial year to year 6.

 - Joint Account – Joint account cannot be opened.

-- Withdrawal Facility – Partial withdrawal is permissible every year, but from 7th financial year from the year of opening account.
+- Withdrawal Facility – Partial withdrawal is permissible every year but from the 7th financial year from the year of opening the account.
 Complete withdrawal of funds can be made only at maturity.